Opportunities for Leadership and Involvement on Campus

 The Office of Campus Engagement strives to create an inclusive atmosphere that fosters personal and professional growth through leadership, programming, service opportunities, and new student programs.
 As the living room of the campus, they provide services and programs that enhance the life of their community.
 Their team supports, challenges, and mentors students, employees, and organizations to fulfill the mission and vision of Bryant University.

 Housed in the Fisher Student Center, the Office of Campus Engagement includes both Involvement and Operations.
 The staff provides support to nearly 100 student organizations.
-They also oversee Orientation, Opening Weekend, community service, Greek Life, leadership development programs, major campus events such as Parents and Family Weekend (planned in conjunction with Bryant University Student Government), Spring Weekend, and Bryant @ Night.
+They also oversee Orientation, Opening Weekend, community service, Greek Life, leadership development programs, major campus events such as Family and Friends Weekend (planned in conjunction with Bryant University Student Government), and Spring Weekend.

-The Campus Engagement staff also advise major student organizations, including The Archway newspaper, Commuter Connection, Student Programming Board, Student Senate, WJMF Radio, and the Ledger yearbook.
+The Campus Engagement staff also advise major student organizations, including The Archway newspaper, Commuter Connection, Student Programming Board, Bryant University Student Government, WJMF Radio, and the Ledger yearbook.

 Within the Fisher Student Center, lounges and study areas provide students with a comfortable place to relax, socialize, and complete homework.
 Dunkin' Donuts, Subway, Scoop Convenience Store, Nick's Place, and a gaming space are located on the first floor of the building.
 Lounges and study areas provide students with a comfortable atmosphere to relax, socialize, and complete homework.
 Wireless access throughout the building allows small groups to meet and work on projects together.
 In addition the Intercultural Center, the Gertrude Meth Hochberg Women’s Center, the Pride Center, and the bookstore are all located within the Fisher Student Center.